aherrerofdez/minesweeper/README.md

 In this project, the following classes have been created: Main, Difficulty, Game, Board, Cell, EmptyCell, BombCell; and the interface ClickObserver

-**NOTE!** A resources folder was created inside the src folder of the project to hold the icons for bombs and flags that will be used in the code.
+**NOTE!** A "resources" folder was created inside the src folder of the project to hold the icons for bombs and flags that will be used in the code.

 * **Main:**
 In charge of creating a new Difficulty class instance.